Undergraduate Internship Course

 - SOC 3300

 Procedures for Enrolling:

-Please contact Bobbie Sue Schindler (bschindl@Central.UH.EDU) so that she can register you for the course.
-Then, email Professor Karner (email@example.com) to set up a time to discuss placement options that match your interests.
+Please contact Landis Odoms (email@example.com) so that he can register you for the course.
+Then, email Professor Karner (firstname.lastname@example.org) to set up a time to discuss placement options that match your interests.